Go beyond Dual Thinking by Nurturing Global Citizenship

 The Sustainable Development Goals (SDGs) project optimism about the world by inviting us to move away from thinking of global issues in terms of what is wrong with the world, and instead to frame them as ambitious, but attainable goals.
 The sense of strength and empowerment that comes with this change of perspective is critical to the work that needs to be done.

-The SDGs nudge us away from thinking about the world in dual terms of good and bad, rich and poor, us and them.
+They nudge us away from thinking about the world in dual terms of good and bad, rich and poor, us and them.
 There is a high sense of certainty in dual thinking, which we, as humans, find very attractive: we find comfort in the black and white.
 However, this black and white thinking often throws us into a world of anger over how things currently are, and frustration over how slowly things are moving in the ‘right’ direction.
 But, when it comes to addressing global issues, the magic happens when we are in the middle: the gray zone.
 In the zone of intentions and goals.

 This is the magic that we see happening in every school or classroom that has embraced global learning.
 Over the years we have learned important lessons from the work of all teachers who courageously and tirelessly infuse their work with global concepts.
-The result is Participate’s global citizenship framework, which brings together instructional practices, the Sustainable Development Goals and global competencies in a unique model for nurturing global citizens.
+The result is a global citizenship framework, which brings together instructional practices, the Sustainable Development Goals and global competencies in a unique model for nurturing global citizens.

 This framework is simple yet profound.
 It invites teachers to continue doing what they are doing, but make one small change: do it all from a global lens.
 Every subject can be taught through a global perspective by simply filtering instructional practices through a global lens.
 Looking to promote differentiation in your classroom?
 Do so while tackling SDG 6, Clean Water and Sanitation.
 Interested in building relevance in the classroom?
 Do so by taking on SDG 12, Responsible Consumption and Production, with your students.